KevJimenez/HomelabProject-v.1/README.md

 - Recursive DNS for added internet security (Unbound)
 - Monitor server status (Htop)
 - App packager to avoid dependency conflict.
 Easier to run than VMs.
 (Docker)
+- VPN for encryption when using public network and to access local services remotely (Tailscale)

 ## Technologies Used